kallaspriit/protocity/README.md

 **Prototype lego smart city implementation on Cumulocity.**

+## Development environment
+- setup cumulocity agent (C:/cumulocity-agent etc)
+- create environment variable called CUMULOCITY_AGENT_HOME that points to cumulocity agent root directory (C:/cumulocity-agent etc)

 ## Projects and building
-- `driver` - Java Cumulocity gateway driver
+- `cumulocity-driver` - Java Cumulocity gateway driver
-  - `gradle jar` - builds the driver .jar file in builds/libs/cumulocity-driver-1.0.0.jar
+  - `gradle build` - builds the driver .jar file in builds/libs/cumulocity-driver-1.0.0.jar
-  - `gradle deploy` - builds the driver jar file and copies it to the cumulocity agent libs folder (might require changing the gradle config)
+  - `gradle deploy` - builds the driver jar file and copies it as well as its dependencies to the cumulocity agent libs folder (might require changing the gradle config)
 - `etherio` - Java library for communicating with the firmware
-  - `gradle jar` - builds the library .jar file in builds/libs/etherio-1.0.0.jar, copy it to driver "libs" folder and cumulocity agent "lib" foldeer
+  - `gradle build` - builds the library .jar file in builds/libs/etherio-1.0.0.jar, copy it to driver "libs" folder and cumulocity agent "lib" folder
+  - `gradle deploy` - builds the library .jar file in builds/libs/etherio-1.0.0.jar and copies it to the driver ../cumulocity-driver/libs folder
-- `firmware` - C++ library for the mbed platform for controlling various IO and sensors over ethernet
+- `controller-firmware` - C++ library for the mbed platform for controlling various IO and sensors over ethernet
   - Build and deploy using platformio
-- `etherio-test` - Java project for testing the EtherIO library
+- `experiments/etherio-test` - Java project for testing the EtherIO library
   - `gradle jar` - builds the test
   - `run` - runs the test
 - `socket-terminal` - Java project for talking to an EtherIO device over ethernet